MaxHalford/StSICMR-Inference/README.md

 ## Contact

-If you have questions about the mathematics please send a mail to **``willyrv@gmail.com``**.
+If you have questions about the mathematics please send a mail to <willyrv@gmail.com>.

-If you have questions about the genetic algorithm and/or the code please send a mail to "Max Halford" <admin@listforks.com>.
+If you have questions about the genetic algorithm and/or the code please send a mail to <maxhalford25@gmail.com>.

 ## License